UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

   * Run the *ricgraph_explorer.py* script in directory [ricgraph_explorer](../ricgraph_explorer).
      It will tell you which weblink and port to use, probably http://127.0.0.1:3030.
 Open a web browser and go to that link.
-* If you use Ricgraph on a demo server, and you have used your own user id to logon to that server, you very probably do not need to start Neo4j.
+* If you use Ricgraph on a demo server, and you have used your own user id to log on to that server, you very probably do not need to start Neo4j.
   * Open a web browser and go to http://127.0.0.1:3030.
 * If you have a domain name to access Ricgraph, for example _www.ricgraph-example.com_: